 Tickets available here.

-The première was produced as part of the So What About Polish Dance?
-2013 project supported financially by the Minister of Culture and National Heritage.
+The première was produced as part of the What About Polish Dance 2013 series supported financially by the Minister of Culture and National Heritage.

 Special acknowledgments to Ashtanga Joga Studio for their assistance in the realisation of the project.